-Technical analysis is really important when trading dark cloud cover patterns.
-By now you've learned that sometimes reversal patterns don't pan out.
+Technical analysis is really important when trading these patterns.
+By now you’ve learned that sometimes reversal patterns don’t pan out.

 Looking at things like moving average lines, RSI and MACD can help to determine the direction of a stock.
 Moving average lines act as support levels when candlesticks are trading above them.

 If a stock is overextended it’ll move back to those moving average lines.
 If it’s riding the moving average lines, price would have to break and hold.
 That turns support into resistance.

 As you know, traders are well aware of support and resistance.
 Take our candlestick reversal patterns course.

 We all know that patterns set up and break down all the time.
 You can zoom out and see the big patterns forming.
 When you zoom in you see the smaller patterns like the dark cloud cover patterns forming.